El Mesías: Major League Wrestling (2021–2023)

-When “El Jefe” was revealed to be Luis Fernandez-Gil (now known as César Durán, with “Dario Cueto” being explained as one of his many pseudonyms) and De la Renta concluded her run within the promotion, he continued working for Azteca Underground in its quest to “build a new temple”.
-His character's first name was changed from “Mil” to “King” as part of a general repackaging of the Lucha Underground intellectual property.
-On July 10, 2021, Muertes defeated Richard Holliday in a “Caribbean Rules” match to win the IWA Caribbean Heavyweight Championship (which had been mostly defended in MLW since 2019) as part of Battle Riot III.
-The first defense of this title took place at Fightland, where he defeated former MLW World Heavyweight Champion Tom Lawlor in a casket match.
+When "El Jefe" was revealed to be Luis Fernandez-Gil (now known as César Durán, with "Dario Cueto" being explained as one of his many pseudonyms) and De la Renta concluded her run within the promotion, Muertes continued working for Azteca Underground in its quest to "build a new temple".
+His character's first name was changed from "Mil" to "King" as part of a general repackaging of the Lucha Underground intellectual property.
+On July 10, 2021, Muertes defeated Richard Holliday in a "Caribbean Rules" match to win the IWA Caribbean Heavyweight Championship (which had been mostly defended in MLW since 2019), as part of Battle Riot III.
+His first title defense took place at Fightland, where he defeated former MLW World Heavyweight Champion Tom Lawlor in a casket match.
 This event also featured the debut of Catrina in the promotion, resuming her function as valet.

+Return to AAA (2024–present)

+On March 17, 2024, El Mesías returned to AAA after a six-year absence to participate in the Orígenes tour.
+On April 27 at Triplemanía XXXII: Monterrey, Mesías teamed with Pagano and his old rival Vampiro, defeating La Secta (Cibernético, Dark Ozz, and Dark Cuervo).
+On November 10, 2024, at Guerra de Titanes, Mesías defeated Octagon Jr., winning the AAA Latin American Championship for the first time in his career and also becoming the Second AAA Triple Crown Champion.

+On January 17,2025 at Alianzas, Mesías retained his title against Octagon Jr. in a rematch.

+On March 22, at Rey de Reyes 2025, Mesías won the semi-final round match involving Panic Clown, Mr. Iguana and Pimpinela Escarlata.
+He was defeated in the final by eventual winner Niño Hamburguesa.
+This match also involved DMT Azul and El Hijo De Dr. Wagner Jr.